mboaisha/vulnhub-writeups/MrRobot/README.md

 -r--------
 ```

 Which means that the owner of the file (which is the user **robot**) is pretty much the only user that can read the file.
+As such, we are unable to read the file as **daemon**

 We see the content of the **password.raw-md5** and find the following:
 ```